 Cryptograph is a finance app that provides users with the latest data on over 1,600 cryptocurrencies.
 It presents exchange rate charts, allows coin tracking, bookmarking currencies as favorites, and more.
 The interface of Cryptograph is lightweight and easy-to-use thanks to Flutter.

-In our experience, Xamarin proves to be the most agile and customizable framework for hybrid apps.
+In the experience of our app development team, Xamarin proves to be the most agile and customizable framework for hybrid apps.
 The framework is just rich enough to write an entire app from scratch, it’s easy to share between team members, and your company can reuse entire chunks of code.

 If you would love someone to handle mobile app development for you, look no further than EGO.
 We’re an experienced app development team with dozens of creative solutions for startups and SMEs.
-At Ego-CMS, we’ll choose the best technology stack for mobile app development and make sure the result meets all the goals for your business.
+At EGO Creative Innovations, we’ll choose the best technology stack for mobile app development and make sure the result meets all the goals for your business.

-To see all the iOS and Android apps we have under our belt, take a look at the Works page.
-If you want us to talk about your project and give your future app the attention it deserves, get in touch with us.
+To see some of the iOS and Android apps we have done, take a look at the Works page.
+If you want us to talk about your project and give your future app the attention it deserves, get in touch with us via the Contact Us page.